jobrouter/php-rest-client/docs/api/clientconfiguration.rst

       :param string $username: The username, must not be empty.
       :param string $password: The password, must not be empty.

-   .. php:method:: getUserAgentAddition()

-      Retrieve the user agent addition.

-      :returns string: The user agent addition.

-   .. php:method:: getBaseUrl()

-      Retrieve the base URL.

-      :returns string: The base URL.

-   .. php:method:: getLifetime()

-      Retrieve the lifetime of the authentication token.

-      :returns int: The lifetime.

-   .. php:method:: getPassword()

-      Retrieve the password.

-      :returns string: The password.

-   .. php:method:: getUsername()

-      Retrieve the username.

-      :returns string: The username.

    .. php:method:: withUserAgentAddition($userAgentAddition)

       Set a user agent addition.
 By default, the user agent is set to the